 My godmother says she could clearly see an officer in the conning tower and two sailors running across the deck.
 She says she was pretty frightened and she and Ann got out of the sea without rushing in case they aroused the suspicions of the German sailors.

-Once out of sight they rushed back to Hythe where Droeen phoned her father who should have been in barracks.
+Once out of sight they rushed back to Hythe where Doreen phoned her father who should have been in barracks.
 He was not in barracks and was at home with measles.
 Doreen’s father Capt.
 Weatherhead then phoned both Army units on the coast and Government House.
 Capt.
 Weatherhead was told that nobody else had reported anything and that his daughter who was just ten must have made a mistake.

 Unfortunately a few hours later Doreen was proved to be correct.
-My Godmother says she has never been able to understand how nobody else in Oistins or down the Maxwell Coast had seen the German U-Boat 514 when it surfaced!
+My Godmother says she has never been able to understand how nobody in Oistins or down the Maxwell Coast had seen the German U-Boat 514 when it surfaced!

 David’s son Robert sent us this extract from his Dad’s memoires.
 David Badley was 16 years old at the time and lived in Fontabelle.
 He was related to Fred Reed (his aunt’s husband) who took the Hazel Y out after the torpedo attack.
 Below is an extact dealing with the torpedoing of the Cornwallis.